link2110/discord-guides/server-admin/kicks-and-bans.md

 ---END-META---

 # Kicks and Bans
-Basics on kicking and banning, and the management of them .
+Basic guide on kicking and bans, and the management of them.

 ## How to Kick and Ban